CooperCoolrea/FancyBucket3000/README.md

 **Volume Sensing**
 1. To test if the ultrasonic sensor was working correctly and that our GUI was showing the correct volume, we would first fill our bucket to any depth.
 2. Then, we would measure the depth and multiply that depth by the cross sectional area of the bucket.
 3. Finally, we would run our code and see if the volume value it was reporting was approximately the same as the calculated value.
-We allowed it to be incorrect by _____.
+If it was not, we would recallibrate our code and rerun the test.

 **pH Sensing**